 The call premium is also a term for the price of an options contract.

-When trading call options, you are buying contracts that allow you to purchase shares of a company at an agreed-upon price, regardless of its price on the open market.
+When trading call options, you are buying contracts that allow you to purchase shares of a firm at an agreed-upon price, which may not match its price on the open market.
 The premium of the call option, or the call premium, is the price you pay to obtain the call option.

-For example, you might enter an agreement that gives you the right to buy 100 shares of Coca-Cola stock for $45 per share by June 1.
+For instance, you might enter a contract that gives you the right to buy 100 shares of Coca-Cola stock for $45 per share by June 1.
 This $45 is the strike price.
 Shares of the company rise to $55, so you exercise the right to buy the shares at $45 per share.

-To have the right to execute this option, you must pay a premium to the seller.
-If the premium is $3 per share, you would pay $100.
+To have the right to use this option, you must pay a premium to the seller.
+If the premium is $3 per share, you would pay $300.
 You are able to buy $5,500 worth of Coca-Cola stock for $4,500 plus a premium of $300 to the seller.

-Call premiums are generally adjusted based on the value of the company, how long is left before the option expires, and how volatile a stock is.
-A call premium for options will generally:
+Most of the time, call premiums are set based on the value of the company, how long is left before the option expires, and how up and down a stock is.
+A call premium for options will:

-- Decline as the expiration date of an option approaches and the chance the investor will make money decreases
+- Decline as the expiration date of an option gets closer and the chance the investor will make money goes down.

-- Increase for volatile stock to compensate the seller for the challenge in predicting how the stock will perform
+- Increase for volatile stock to pay the seller for the challenge in predicting how the stock will perform.

 Is a Call Premium Worth It?

-Call premiums are a way of compensating investors for the risk they are taking and minimizing their losses.
-If you are unsure whether securities with a call premium are an investment you feel comfortable making, you can talk to a financial advisor to assess your risk tolerance.
+Call premiums are a way of paying investors for the risk they are taking and keeping their losses down.
+If you are unsure whether securities with a call premium are investments you feel comfortable making, you can talk to a financial advisor to assess how much risk you can tolerate.

 - A call premium is the amount investors receive if the security they own is called early by the issuer.

-- This premium is compensation for the risk of lost income.
+- This premium is payback for the risk of lost income.